 Photos and videos

-Finally, if you are not planning to run but still want to spend the day in these beautiful mountains, your help as a volunteer would be most welcome!
+If you are not planning to run but still want to spend the day in these beautiful mountains, your help as a volunteer would be most welcome!
 In addition to volunteers for the usual run day roles, we are seeking help in working on the course trails that we will be using and will announce a Trail Work day closer to the date of the event.

 WARNING: OBEY speed limits everywhere in West Virginia, especially in Wardensville.